jalaluddinmohammed/DevOps-Diary/Kubernetes/K8S/Architecture.md

-# This doc explains the K8S architecure and its components.
+# This doc explains the K8S architecture and its components.